-SVT was founded in late 1991 when Robert L. Rewey, Group Vice President-Marketing and Sales, Ford Automotive Operations, and Neil Ressler, Vice President of Research & Vehicle Technology and Chief Technical Officer, saw the need for the company to investigate niche vehicle market opportunities.
+SVT was founded in late 1991 when Robert L. Rewey, Group Vice President of Marketing and Sales, Ford Automotive Operations, and Neil Ressler, Vice President of Research and Vehicle Technology and Chief Technical Officer, saw the need for the company to investigate niche vehicle market opportunities.
 The 1992 Chicago Auto Show featured the official launch of the result of Rewey's and Ressler's interest — SVT — and the unveiling of the '93 SVT Mustang Cobra and SVT F-150 Lightning.
 Both limited-edition products went on sale in February 1993.
 The racing version of the Fox-platform SVT Mustang, the 1993 Cobra R, arrived on the scene three months later.

 Building on the solid base of the all-new SN95 platform, the second-generation SVT Mustang Cobra coupe arrived in '94.
-Beyond the improved strength and rigidity of the new Mustang body structure, the Cobra received improvements to its brakes, safety features, suspension tuning, engine and wheels and tires.
+Beyond the improved strength and rigidity of the new Mustang body structure, the Cobra received improvements to its brakes, safety features, suspension tuning, engine, and wheels and tires.
 Another first for SVT was the introduction of the SVT Cobra convertible, which paced the 1994 Indianapolis 500.

 In what was perhaps the most publicized use of the 351-cid Windsor V-8, SVT installed the powerful engine in the 1995 SVT Mustang Cobra R. The '95 Cobra R was featured in almost every [Cobra SVT] major automotive magazine in North America.
 SVT Cobra coupe and convertible models rounded out the 1995 SVT lineup, along with the highly acclaimed F-150 Lightning making its third model-year appearance.